 Studies show that eating 3g of soluble fibre a day — the amount you would get from 3 apples or 3 bowls of porridge (28g servings) — can help lower cholesterol.

-You can increase your fibre intake by eating more fruit, vegetables, wholegrain cereals, beans and other pulses, and switching to wholegrain versions of pasta, bread and other foods.
+You can increase your fibre intake by eating more fruit, vegetables, wholegrain cereals, beans and other pulses, and switching to wholegrain pasta and bread.

-Oats are particularly helpful because, along with fibre, they contain natural sugars called beta-glucans, which are also proven to help lower cholesterol.
+Oats are another example of cholesterol reducing foods, because they contain natural sugars called beta-glucans, proven to help lower cholesterol.

 3. Get moving